What is Morgan Wallen's Net Worth?

 Early Life

-Morgan Cole Wallen was born on May 13th of 1993 in Sneedville, Tennessee.
-Raised in a Baptist family, Morgan's father was a pastor.
+Morgan Cole Wallen was born on May 13th, 1993, in Sneedville, Tennessee.
+He was raised in a Baptist family, and his father was a pastor.
 Wallen started his journey into music very early, and his parents arranged piano and violin lessons while he was still very young.
 Initially, Morgan displayed considerable potential as an athlete.
 His performances for his high school basketball team were so impressive that he was even offered a scholarship.
 However, a career-ending injury saw him switch gears and focus on music instead.

 Career